 Federal grant funds, which account for nearly 95 percent of our operating budget, are decreasing, and limit what we can accomplish.
 This makes it nearly impossible for IRIS to develop the best new programs and involve participants from more countries.

 In order to move forward and develop new initiatives, IRIS must develop a pool of unrestricted funds.
-Our goal for 2013 is $20,000, and we have a long way to go!
+Our goal for 2018 is $25,000 (to correspond with our 25th year as an organization!), and we have a long way to go!

 With your help, IRIS plans to:

 •Develop outbound programs, which would allow Iowans to travel to and work with people around the world

 Donate online or mail cash or checks to:

 Ames, Iowa 50010

 IRIS is Iowa-headquartered and powered by the volunteerism of Iowans.
 But how do we connect Iowans to our programs?
 Via the very important work of our Local Coordinators!
 Local Coordinators live in their Iowa communities and share about IRIS and our various programs which bring international guests to our great state.